niklasmedinger/ray-tracing-weekend/README.md

 # Ray Tracing in One Weekend
-This is my Rust implementation of the ray tracer developed in the [_Ray Tracing in One Weekend_](https://raytracing.github.io/) book series.
+This is my Rust implementation of the ray tracer developed in the [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book series.

 ## Rendered Scenes

+Here a few selected scenes from the book series rendered with this implementation.

 | ![image](./assets/metal.png) |
 |:--:|